2023 Best Value Science, Technology & Society Bachelor's Degree Schools

 Read full report on Science, Technology & Society at North Carolina State University

-MIT did well in our overall quality rankings, too.
-It placed #1 on our Best Science, Technology & Society Bachelor’s Degree Schools list.
+MIT not only placed well in our value ranking, but it is also #1 on our Best Science, Technology & Society Bachelor’s Degree Schools list.

 Georgetown University ranked #9 on this year’s Best Value Science, Technology & Society Bachelor’s Degree Schools list.
-Located in the city of Washington, Georgetown is a private not-for-profit school with a very large student population.
+Located in the large city of Washington, Georgetown is a private not-for-profit school with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at Georgetown are $59,957 a year.
+Out-of-state tuition fees for undergraduate students at Georgetown are $59,957 per year.

 On top of its placing in our value ranking, Georgetown also did well on our Best Science, Technology & Society Bachelor’s Degree Schools list.
 It’s in the top 5% of all schools reviewed in this analysis.

-Full Science, Technology & Society at Georgetown University Report
+Read full report on Science, Technology & Society at Georgetown University

-Arizona State University - Tempe did quite well in this year’s ranking of the best places for science, technology and society students to get a bachelor’s degree.
-It came in at #10 on the list.
-ASU - Tempe is a fairly large public school located in the medium-sized city of Tempe.
+Arizona State University - Tempe ranked #10 on this year’s Best Value Science, Technology & Society Bachelor’s Degree Schools list.
+ASU - Tempe is a fairly large public school located in the city of Tempe.

-The average tuition and fees for an out-of-state undergraduate student at ASU - Tempe are $29,438 a year.
+Out-of-state tuition fees for undergraduate students at ASU - Tempe are $29,438 per year.
 While working on their Bachelor's Degree, science, tech and society majors at ASU - Tempe accumulate an average of around $19,169 in student debt.

 Read full report on Science, Technology & Society at Arizona State University - Tempe